PPC.co

 It would be frustrating and pointless and you’d probably never ask that librarian for recommendations ever again.
 No one could blame you.

 We like things tailored to be relevant to our specific needs and interests.
-Similarly, Google prefers ads that are relevant to its users’ search queries.
+Similarly, Google Ads prefers ads that are relevant to its users’ search queries.
 How do they know which ads are relevant?
-By the Quality Score the ads receive.
+Through ad relevance, expected CTR, and landing page experience, which together form the quality score in Google.

-From your perspective as the advertiser, Quality Score matters because it is one of the two determining factors in determining ad rank.
+From your perspective as the advertiser, Quality Score matters because it is one of the two determining factors in determining ad rank during the ad auction.

 A higher Quality Score means a higher ad rank and better results.
-Especially if you’re on a limited budget, increasing your Quality Score can mean optimized returns on ad spend.
+Especially if you’re on a limited budget, increasing your Quality Score can mean optimized returns on ad spend and how often your ad appears.
 You’ll be able to beat out competitors with lower Quality Scores even if they have a higher CPC bid.

-On the flip side, a low-Quality page Score can end up being detrimental to your account.
+On the flip side, a low-Quality page Score can end up being detrimental to your Google Ads account.
 It means lower ad rank which comes with less traffic and inferior return on investment.

 If that doesn’t convince you of the importance of Quality Score, who knows what will.